Wednesday: day two: 07:15. The weir comes as an unpleasant surprise.

 Carefully does it.
 I might easily take a tumble, in my crocs on these slimy stones.
 For one mad moment I wonder if I could lower canoe and kit down this near section – besides three metres of painter permanently tied to the bow, I have another five on board – then slither down after it.
 Two cold realities restore a semblance of sanity.
 One, I hit saucy sixty-nine come Michaelmas.
 Two, the water below looks ominously still.
 My reward for all that risk and endeavour could be to find myself marooned on a jungled islet with no way downstream.

 So why not shoot the weir, buoyed by my triumph of yesterday?
 Again two things.
 One, this is steeper than the weir shot in the handsome manner described, its decline convex rather than a straight diagonal – suggesting an airborne component to the vectorial equation.
-Two, behold the jagged rocks below, bearing in mind that the water immediately under the drop becomes visible only after you’ve passed the point of no return and rendered unto gravity all directional control.
+Two, behold the jagged rocks below, bearing in mind that the water immediately under the drop becomes visible only after you’ve passed the point of no return and rendered unto gravity that which is gravity’s.

 I’ve one last avenue of enquiry before I give up, paddle back upriver and find a canal bypass I hadn’t noticed on the way down (highly unlikely: a negation I’ll later confirm cartographically) else quit to slink home by bus.
 This last ray of hope requires going back to that dead end at the mill.
 With all my kit I won’t easily scale that hulking sluice gate.
 And those sheer walls on either side are a non starter.
 But what about here, a corner of deep water that’s dodged both weir and sluice?